formal-methods-mpi/Taxonomy.jl/docs/src/index.md

 By this, it may enable more general claims and facilitate preregistration of simulations.
 Furthermore, Bayesian methodology has highlighted the importance of incorporating prior knowledge in the form of prior distributions.
 Taxonomy.jl seeks to make this process more transparent and accessible for researchers and consumers of science, which can greatly facilitate cumulative science.
-Besides enabling better simulations, knowing what types of SEMs are how common may greatly help guiding the development of new methodolgies.
+Besides enabling better simulations, knowing how common different types of SEMs are may greatly help guiding the development of new methodologies.

 ## Index